fxzzi/NixOhEss/README.md

 - [`flake.nix`](./flake.nix): The entrypoint to each module of my flake, using flake-parts.
-- [`parts`](./parts/): My larger flake decomposed into smaller parts.
+- [`parts/`](./parts/): My larger flake decomposed into smaller parts.
 - [`modules/`](./modules/): This contains all host-agnostic modules which I use across all devices.
 A lot of the modules are optional, and can be configured in the host specific config.
-All module files are imported automatically.
+All module files are imported automatically under `nixosModules.default`.
 - [`hosts/`](./hosts/): The configurations for each host is contained here.
 This is where the hardware configurations and host-specific modules are kept.
-- [`pkgs/`](./pkgs/): Contains package derivations used throughout the flake.

 ## SPECIAL THANKS